gwyche/LiveDashboard/README.md

 # Inventory Management System

 This git repo hosts the Angular front-end for an inventory management system I was assigned to make for class.
-The Angular front-end application is hosted on Git Pages while the Java back-end and MySQL database to which the back-end directly communicates are hosted on Heroku.
-Please be aware there is a maximum query limit per hour.
+The Angular front-end application is hosted on Git Pages while the Java back-end and ClearDB MySQL database to which the back-end directly communicates are hosted on Heroku.
+Please be aware that there is a maximum database query limit of 3600 per hour.
+In the event this limit is exceeded and no data appears in the app's displays, you can wait an hour and DB queries will be restored.

 [Live Website](https://gwyche.github.io/LiveDashboard/)